Connor-Kerwin/AnvilX/README.md

 Simply create a GlobalAssetManifest ScriptableObject, assign it as a preloaded asset and away you go!
 All prefabs referenced in the manifest will be automatically instantiated (in the DontDestroyOnLoad scene) before your scene loads; in editor and the built game.

+### Roadmap

+* A high-performance generalized data framework for game data persistence.
+* A set of usage samples.

+**_Note: this roadmap is exploratory and subject to change as the framework evolves._**